iainquayle/birch/specification.md

 This returns a new function that accepts 'y'.

-## Product Types/Tuples
+## Product ADT

-Tuples are akin to structs in other languages.
+The product (Church products) types are akin to structs in other languages.
+Infact, there are no positional tuples in the language.
 They have named fields and represent a Church product.

 Product types and data must have at least one field and at least one comma.
-This differentiates them from sum types that take no arguments.
+This differentiates them from sum type calls that take no arguments.

 ### Instantiation